TykTechnologies/tyk-docs/tyk-docs/content/tyk-developer-portal/dynamic-client-registration.md

 Go to Portal Settings, in the security tab you should have a "Dynamic Client Registration" section.
 Enable DCR.

-# Step 3: Fill the information
+# Step 3: Fill the fields

 This step is a little more tricky and the information there will depend on your identity provider.
 Let's go field by field and take the example of Gluu as we go through: